 By ensuring minerals are dry and free from excess moisture, ORESORB® polymer helps in improving the quality and stability of the final product.

 Improving the drying capacity of minerals is a key part of improving the efficiency of mineral processing and product quality.
+A dry mineral separation plant is a facility dedicated to the processing and separation of minerals in a dry state, without the use of water.

 1. Thermal Drying and Mechanical Dewatering: Thermal Drying of Fine and Ultrafine Coal - ScienceDirect